 You can use two SIM cards with different phone numbers in a Dual SIM phone at the same time.
 Depending on the model, you can be reached on both SIM cards at the same time, or you can switch between them.
-This comes in handy if you have both a business and a private number, or a Dutch and a foreign number.
+This comes in handy if you have both a business and a private number, or a domestic and a foreign number.
 It depends on your device whether you can set up a separate ringtone for each phone number.

 Switching between SIM cards and contacts is very easy, so you're always calling from the right number.
 The contacts are often sorted by SIM card.
 This way, you will always call your business contacts with your business number and private contacts with your private number.
 In a Dual SIM phone, you can also use only one SIM card.